 Brain researchers have used the concept of the modular brain to describe differentiated functions of brain regions.
 Modules from one part of the brain connect to other modules when we perform complex tasks.
 Research has demonstrated, for example, that the motor cortex, originally thought only to control motor functions, becomes activated when the brain engages in problem-solving that includes such cognitive components as memory, language, emotion, and active learning.

 What Can Teachers Do?
-Within the Brain-Targeted Teaching® learning unit, teachers can include Brain Target Five activities for conducting investigations, designing experiments, creating metaphors and analogies, examining cause and effect patterns, analyzing perspective, and engaging in creative thinking through the visual and performing arts.
+Within the Brain-Targeted Teaching® learning unit, teachers and industry trainers can include Brain Target Five activities for conducting investigations, designing experiments, creating metaphors and analogies, examining cause and effect patterns, analyzing perspective, and engaging in creative thinking through the visual and performing arts.